Pentaprism: In cameras

 A variant of this prism is the roof pentaprism which is commonly used in the viewfinder of single-lens reflex cameras.
 The camera lens renders an image that is both vertically and laterally reversed, and the reflex mirror re-inverts it leaving an image laterally reversed.
 In this case, the image needs to be reflected left-to-right as the prism transmits the image formed on the camera's focusing screen.
 This lateral inversion is done by replacing one of the reflective faces of a normal pentaprism with a "roof" section, with two additional surfaces angled towards each other and meeting at 90°, which laterally reverses the image back to normal.
 Reflex cameras with waist-level finders (viewed from above), including many medium format cameras, display a laterally reversed image directly from the focusing screen which is viewed from above.

 Compared to the pentamirror

 The same optical paths can be realized with three mirrors, in an arrangement called the pentamirror.
 While substantially lighter, the light enters and exits the mirrors' glass several times, each time losing brightness and instead scattering.
-The pentaprism is typically much heavier, but only has one entrance and one exit, providing a notably superior optical performance.
+The pentaprism is typically much heavier, but only has one entrance and one exit, providing notably superior optical performance.
 Additionally, pentamirrors can conceivably go out of alignment while a pentaprism's facets are perfectly aligned until it is destroyed.